soeilin/NZX_Company/Volume-1_Understanding-Business/README.md

 This volume explores how quantitative analysis supports business operations and commercial decision-making in retail.

 It is essential to understand how a business creates value.
-Through my experience in luxury retail merchandising and demand planning, I developed a structured approach to forecasting demand, allocating resources, measuring performance and supporting operational decisions.
+Through my experience in premium retail merchandising and demand planning, I developed a structured approach to forecasting demand, allocating resources, measuring performance and supporting operational decisions.

-Rather than introducing financial concepts directly, this volume focuses on the operational foundations behind business performance.
+This volume focuses on the operational foundations behind business performance.
 Many analytical methods presented here—including forecasting, budgeting, variance analysis and scenario planning—are transferable across industries and later become the basis for corporate finance, real estate and investment analysis.

 Each project is built around a real business problem, demonstrating how quantitative thinking, mathematical reasoning and practical tools can improve commercial decisions.